silly-lily/CTF-Writeups/2023_TFCCTF/crypto/mayday/README.md

-# Challenge
+# Mayday
+Mayday is a crypto challenge focusing on the NATO phonetic alphabet.
 The ciphertext seems to be a random string of words: `Whiskey Hotel Four Tango Dash Alpha Romeo Three Dash Yankee Oscar Uniform Dash Sierra One November Kilo India November Golf Dash Four Bravo Zero Uniform Seven`.

 # NATO phonetic alphabet
 Googling the string, the [NATO phonetic alphabet](https://en.wikipedia.org/wiki/NATO_phonetic_alphabet) comes up.
 All the words in the ciphertext are contained in the NATO phonetic alphabet's code words.